quantleaf/query/API.md

 *suggest (Optional conditional)*

 The suggest object lets you enable suggustion.
-If you provide a *limit* field, then the number suggestion will be limited to this limit.
+If you provide a *limit* field, then the number suggestions will be limited to this limit.
 This option is preferred to use for performance reasons if you know in advance many suggestions you want.
-If omitted, then no suggestions will be created.
+If the *suggest* field is omitted, then no suggestions will be created.
-If omitted *query* has to exist.
+If the *suggest* field is omitted then *query* field has to exist.